QuazChick/bedrock-wiki/docs/animation-controllers/animation-controllers-intro.md

 ## RP Animation Controllers

 Resource Pack animation controllers can run things like sounds and particles too.
-Before calling sound or particle in ac, you need to define them in client entity file.
+Before calling sound or particle in an animation controller, you need to define them in client entity file.

 <CodeHeader>RP/entities/custom_tnt.json#minecraft:client_entity/description</CodeHeader>